karhankayan/argggggggh/content/authors/admin/_index.md

 ---
 I'm a fourth year Computer Science and Mathematics student at the University of Chicago.

+I am fascinated by the interplay between machine learning, graphical models, causal inference, and computer vision.
+Recently I've been thinking about
+* How generative machine learning models such as VAEs and GANs can be integrated into causal inference to solve latent confounding.
+* How methods of graphical models can be incorporated into fair machine learning.
+* Large scale causal inference on time series datasets using representation learning algorithms.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.